Important Updates

 When blood sugar levels remain high for a long period of time, serious complications can occur, including nerve damage, heart attack, stroke and more.
 This is why it’s critical to identify type 1 diabetes early.

 Type 1 diabetes can develop at any age, but there are peak periods between ages 5 and 6 and then again at 11 to 13.
-Research has shown that hormones may impact the timing or onset of disease.
+Research has shown that hormones may impact the timing or onset of diabetes.

 What causes type 1 diabetes?